Birch sawfly (Arge pectoralis)

 Dusky birch sawfly (Craesus latitarsus)

 Pest description and damage Mature birch sawfly larvae are yellowish with rows of black spots along the abdomen and 0.75 inch long.
 The head is reddish yellow with black eyespots.
 Adults are about 0.3 inch long, have 3-segmented antennae and lay eggs in rows in the edges of leaves.
 Larvae feed on birch, alder and willow.
-Damage is usually localized and rarely do they cause significant defoliation.
-The larva of the dusky birch sawfly are about 0.5 inch in length, darker yellowish-green with 3 dark spots on each segment.
-They also feed on birch but usually cause only localized damage.
+Usually, damage is localized and rarely does larval feeding cause significant defoliation.
+The larva of the dusky birch sawfly are about 0.5 inch in length, darker yellowish-green with three dark spots on each segment.
+They also feed on birch, but usually cause only localized damage.
 Larvae feed gregariously along the leaf edge holding with their abdomen flipped upside down over their back.
 Adults are 0.5 inch in length and resemble small wasps, There are two generations of dusky birch sawfly; spring and fall.
 However, they overwinter in the soil as pupae with adults emerging in spring.